- How is retinoblastoma treated?

 General treatment information

-Ask your child’s doctor about finding a children's cancer center near you that has expertise in treating babies and children with this rare form of cancer.
+If your child has retinoblastoma, be sure he or she is treated at a children’s cancer center that has expertise in treating children with this rare form of cancer.
 Ask about the services offered at your treatment center.
 Your child’s doctor or nurse can tell you what is available to help with any problems you or your child might have.

 The goals of treatment for retinoblastoma are: